Malaya Marutha

 In the film, a music guru is killed in a road accident and his artistic soul migrates into Vishwa (Dr. Vishnuvardhan), an aspiring musician and turns him into a virtuoso.
 The film also explores his relationships with two women, Girija (Madhavi), a popular dancer and Sharada (Saritha), the guru's daughter.

 The film was released on 13 November 1986 to widespread critical acclaim.
 The film was screened at the mainstream section at the 11th International Film Festival Of India.
 The film won the Karnataka State Film Award for Best Male Playback Singer (K. J. Yesudas).

 Plot

 A revivalist melodrama in which the artistic soul of a music guru, killed in a road accident, migrates into the aspiring, but hopeless, musician Vishwa, turning him into a virtuoso capable of realising the guru's dreams.
 Vishwa is torn between the guru's daughter Sharada and Girija, a popular dancer whose father exploits Vishwa's talent.
 Vishwa embarks on building a music college with Sharada's help.
 Girija donates all her money to the cause, but when Vishwa loses his voice, Sharada teaches him to regain it.
 An interesting twist to the story is that Vishwa is the extension of Sharada's father.
-Though both Sharada and Girija are shown to be in love with Vishwa, he always sees Sharada in the form of Goddess and only reciprocates the love of Girija.
+Though both Sharada and Girija are shown to be in love with Vishwa, he always sees Sharada in the form of her namesake Goddess Saraswati and only reciprocates the love of Girija.